Frequently Asked Questions

 Does it play content from the middle?

 Yes.
 Just like real TV, you tune into whatever is currently airing on a channel.
 If a movie started an hour ago, you will join it an hour in.
 That is part of the live TV experience.
 The guide shows how far into each program you are so you can decide whether to jump in or flip to something else.
+If you turn on DVR mode, you can also start any program from the beginning.

 Playback & Streaming